Small Algebraic Central Values of Twists of Elliptic $L$-Functions: Introduction

+where the product is taken over all primitive Dirichlet characters $\chi$ attached to the field $K$.
+It follows that the behaviour of $L(E/K,s)$ at $s=1$ is determined by the values $L(E,1,\chi)$.
+The case of quadratic extensions has been extensively studied (see {\it{e.g.\/}}~\cite{CKRS} ,~\cite{G} or~\cite{Go-M}).

-In the case of {\it abelian} extensions $K/\Q,$ these questions can be investigated via the twists $L(E,s,\chi)$ of $L(E/\Q,s)$ by primitive Dirichlet characters $\chi$ associated to the extension $K/\Q$.
-In this context, the {\it {vanishing}} of $L(E,1,\chi)$ have been studied (see ~\cite {M-R}, ~\cite {DFK1},~\cite {DFK2}) and some predictions were made regarding the frequency of such vanishings.
-Specifically, Conjecture 10.1 of ~\cite{M-R} predicts that there are only finitely many {\it{even}} primitive Dirichlet characters $\chi$ of order $k$ with $\phi(k) \geq 6$ such that $L(E,1,\chi)=0.$ Rephrasing this in terms of the Birch \& Swinnerton-Dyer conjecture, they predict (Conjecture 10.2 ~\cite{M-R}) for any (infinite) real abelian extension $F/\Q$ which has only a finite number of subfields of degree $2,3$ or $5$, that the Mordell-Weil group $E(F)$ is finitely generated.
+For complex characters (characters of order $\geq 3$), the {\it {vanishing}} of $L(E,1,\chi)$ is considered in~\cite {M-R},~\cite {DFK1},~\cite {DFK2},~\cite{FKK}, and~\cite{BRY} and some predictions are made regarding the frequency of such vanishings.
+Specifically, Conjecture 10.1 of~\cite{M-R} predicts that there are only finitely many {\it{even}} primitive Dirichlet characters $\chi$ of order $k$ for which both Euler's $\phi$ function $\phi(k) \geq 6$ and $L(E,1,\chi)=0.$ Rephrasing this in terms of the Birch \& Swinnerton-Dyer conjecture, the authors predict (Conjecture 10.2~\cite{M-R}) that for any (infinite) real abelian extension $F/\Q$ with only a finite number of subfields of degree $2,3$ or $5$, the Mordell-Weil group $E(F)$ is finitely generated.

-In this article we will be concerned with statistics regarding the {\it{non-vanishing}} central values $L(E,1,\chi)$ as $\chi$ varies over families of primitive Dirichlet characters of order at least 3.
-The heuristics of ~\cite {M-R}, ~\cite {DFK1},~\cite {DFK2} would indicate that for almost all such characters ($100\%$), we would have $L(E,1,\chi)\neq 0.$
+In this article, we consider the distribution of {\it{non-vanishing}} central values $L(E,1,\chi)$ as $\chi$ varies over certain families of primitive Dirichlet characters.
+The corresponding fields $K_{\chi}$ are cyclic $\Z/k_{\chi}\Z$-extensions of the rational field $\Q$, and Equation~\eqref{Lfact} holds.
+The heuristics of~\cite {M-R},~\cite {DFK1},~\cite {DFK2} would indicate that for almost all such characters ($100\%$), we would have $L(E,1,\chi)\neq 0.$ In $\S~4$, we propose a probabilistic model from which we predict the distributions of these non-zero central values.
+We construct the series of probabilities (see Equation~\eqref{growth}) whose convergence and divergence informs the rates of occurrence of these values.

 In order to develop a heuristic from which we derive our speculations, we must make several assumptions.
-These hypotheses are both of an arithmetic nature and of a stsistical nature.
+Note that each hypothesis is arithmetic and statistical in nature.